mdn/content/files/en-us/web/api/chapterinformation/artwork/index.md

 - `src`
   - : A string representing the URL from which the user agent fetches the image's data.
 - `sizes`
   - : A string representing one or more sizes for the resource.
-Its value can be the keyword `any` (representing a scalable vector format such as an SVG), or a space-separated list of tokens in the format `<width in pixels>x<height in pixels>` or `<width in pixels>X<height in pixels>`.
-If multiple sizes are provided, the user agent can load whatever size is most appropriate for the current context, provided those sizes are available in the linked resource.
+Its value can be the keyword `any` (representing a scalable vector format such as SVG), or a space-separated list of tokens in the format `<width in pixels>x<height in pixels>` or `<width in pixels>X<height in pixels>`.
+If multiple sizes are provided, the user agent can load the size most appropriate for the current context, provided those sizes are available in the linked resource.
 - `type`
   - : A string representing a {{Glossary("MIME type")}} hint that allows the user agent to ignore image types that it doesn't support.
 However, the user agent may still use MIME-type sniffing after downloading the image to determine its type.